 Also Known As: RS-25? and SS-30

-Moscow Institute of Thermal Technology and NPK Tekhmash
+Moscow Institute of Thermal Technology, NPK Tekhmash and Tactical Missiles Corporation (KTRV)

 Parent System: Avangard